cloudflare/cloudflare-docs/content/workers/platform/deployments.md

 {{<Aside type="note">}}

-Associated resources for a worker such as KV, R2, Durable Objects etc. will not be tracked with deployments.
+Associated resources for a worker such as KV, R2, and Durable Objects are not tracked with deployments.

 {{</Aside>}}